 Uninstall And Reinstall Twitter

 When the Twitter app consistently fails to work on your iPhone or iPad, it’s sometimes easiest to uninstall the app, then reinstall it like new.
 When you uninstall the Twitter app, all of the data that Twitter saved onto your iPhone or iPad will be erased.
-So, if a corrupted software file was saved by the app, that corrupted file would be erased from your device.
+If a corrupted software file was saved by the app, that corrupted file would be erased from your device.

-To reinstall Twitter, open the App Store and tap the search tab (look for the magnifying glass icon) at the bottom of your iPhone’s or iPad’s display.
+To reinstall Twitter, open the App Store and tap the Search tab (look for the magnifying glass icon) at the bottom of the screen.
 Tap the search field and type in “Twitter.”

-Finally, tap Get, then Install to reinstall the Twitter app.
-Since you’ve previously installed the Twitter app, you may see an icon that looks like a cloud with an arrow pointing down.
-If you see this icon, tap it and the install will begin.
+Tap the installation button to the right of Twitter.
+Since you’ve previously installed it, you may see an icon that looks like a cloud with an arrow pointing down.
+If you see this icon, tap it to reinstall Twitter on your iPhone.

 Will My Twitter Account Be Deleted If I Uninstall The App?

-Don’t worry — your Twitter account will not be deleted if you delete the app from your iPhone or iPad.
-However, you’ll have to log in again when you reinstall the Twitter app, so make sure you know your password!
+No, your Twitter account will not be deleted if you uninstall the app on your iPhone or iPad.
+However, you’ll have to log in again when you reinstall Twitter, so make sure you know your password!

 Update To The Most Recent Version Of iOS

 Similar to app developers updating their apps, Apple often updates the software that operates your iPhone and iPad.
 If you haven’t installed the most recent iOS or iPadOS update, your iPhone or iPad may experience certain software issues that could be resolved by a newer update.

-To check for an iOS update on your iPhone or iPad, open the Settings app and tap General -> Software Update.
-If an update is available, tap Download and Install.
+To check for a software update on your iPhone or iPad, open Settings and tap General -> Software Update.
+If an update is available, tap Download and Install or Install Now.
 Make sure your iPhone or iPad is connected to a power source or has over 50% battery life, otherwise the update won’t be able to begin.

-If you’ve already installed the most recent version of iOS, you’ll see the message “Your software is up to date” on the display of your iPhone or iPad.
+If you’ve already installed the most recent version of iOS or iPadOS, you’ll see the message “Your software is up to date” on the display of your iPhone or iPad.